Dahut

-Dahut, also called Ahes, is a princess in Breton legend and literature, associated with the legend of the drowned city of Ys.
+Dahut, also spelled Dahud, is a princess in Breton legend and literature, associated with the legend of the drowned city of Ys.

 Etymology

+From Old Breton da, "good" (cf. Welsh da, same meaning), and hud, "magic" (cf. Welsh hud, same meaning).

-Amy Varin suggests that Dahut was given the name Ahes due to confusion with "alc'huez" (key).
+Amy Varin suggests that Dahud was given the name Ahes due to confusion with "alc'hwez" (key).

 Legend of Ys

 Dating to the 15th century, the earliest mentions of Ys and its king, Gradlon, do not mention Gradlon's daughter Dahut, and the king himself is to blame for the destruction of the city.
 Dahut was first mentioned in the third edition of Albert Le Grand's Vie des Saincts de la Bretagne Armorique (1680).
 In this early version, the "shameless" Dahut intends to kill her father and steals the key which symbolizes his royalty.
 Her wickedness causes a storm which floods Ys, and she dies in the destruction.

 In most retellings, the city of Ys is protected from floods by a dike, with King Gradlon possessing the keys to its gate.
 His daughter, Dahut, is a wicked and lustful young woman.
 In some versions she has many lovers, whom she murders, until the Devil himself comes to seduce her.
 Dahut steals the silver or gold keys, and during her carousing with her lover winds up opening the gate.
 The sea floods the city.
 A saint, either St. Gwénnolé or St. Corentin, wakes Gradlon and warns him.
 Gradlon attempts to flee on his horse with Dahut riding behind him, but the water almost overtakes him.
 He either throws Dahut off or she falls off.
 As soon as Dahut falls into the water, Gradlon is able to escape to safety.
 The ruins of Ys can still be seen and its bells can be heard underwater.
 In some versions, Dahut transforms into a Mari-morgan or mermaid who haunts the area and can still be heard singing.

 Some renditions add the story of Dahut's mother, a sorceress or Valkyrie named Malgven who may have died in childbirth.
 It is debated how much of this story is traditional, with the first known mention of Malgven coming from Édouard Schuré's essay Les Grandes légendes de France in the 1890s.